carson-yang/Digital-Image-Watermarking/README.md

 ImageDigitalMarking
 ===================

-This is a based DCT's image digital marking Embeded software.
+This is a DCT-based image watermarking software.